 An ICBC investigation begins immediately.
 From the day you get in a motor vehicle accident, you are required to give notice and cooperate with ICBC.
 Any failure to do so can result in a breach.

 If you are in an accident, it is important to get good legal advice even before you report the accident.
-There is a lot at stake.
+Or, if you are facing a principal operator breach from ICBC, it is important to receive proper legal advice in your proceedings.
 An experienced lawyer is important for drafting a proper statement, investigating the circumstances of the allegations, determining whether there is in fact and in law a breach, negotiating with ICBC, preparing a lawsuit if necessary, dealing with any debt, and more.